ArduinoGetStarted/button/README.md

-## ezButton Library for Arduino
+## ezButton Library for Arduino, ESP32, ESP8266...
 This library is designed to make it easy to use push button, momentary switches, toggle switch, magnetic contact switch (door sensor)..​.
 It is easy to use for not only beginners but also experienced users.

 __ezButton__ stands for __Easy Button__

 Features
 ----------------------------
-* Uses the internal pull-up resistor to avoid the floating value
+* Uses the internal pull-up resistor by default to avoid the floating value
 * Supports debounce to eliminate the chattering phenomenon
 * Supports the pressed and released events
 * Supports the counting (for FALLING, RISING and BOTH)
 * Easy to use with multiple buttons
 * All functions are non-blocking
+* Support internal pull-up/pull-down, external pull-up/pull-down

 Available Examples
 ----------------------------